sangwlee/GimmeABrick/README.md

 ```
 ### Calculating speed and direction

 Perhaps one of the most challenging aspects of the game was to allow player to choose an angle and make sure all balls' directions are changed accordingly.
 One thing to note is that while their direction may change, their speed must stay constant.
-To solve this problem, trigonometry from high school has been revisited.
+To implement this, good old trigonometry from high school has been revisited.

 ```javascript
     function calculateArrow(angle) {